stackitcloud/stackit-cli/docs/stackit_opensearch_credentials_create.md

 ### Synopsis

-Create credentials (username and password) for an OpenSearch instance
+Create credentials (username and password) for an OpenSearch instance.

 ```
 stackit opensearch credentials create [flags]